JonTDean/ruby-project-alt-guidelines-nyc04-seng-ft-041920/FeatureNotes.md

 * I converted User Auth to use the 'TTY' Gem for the prompts, reduced over 100+ lines of code.

+#### Quick TODO

+Clear the Database, this way we can work with a new DataSet.

 ### 1A: Login System

 * Login to Account (Account Directly connected to Existing User Tables)